VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 11.md

    - Researching RAG

 ## 2) Milestones to be completed next week 12
-- Connect all of the code
+   - Meet with Dustin
-- Test the keyword portion of the database
+   - Continue front and back end code development
-- As long as all goes well continue building database
+   - Document for implementation

 ## 3) Issues, problems or concerns 11
    - REALLY difficult to find the VCU faculty member who has access to Ivy.ai